artsy/eigen/docs/testing.md

 | `env`                      | The Relay environment that is used to render your component.                                  |
 | `mockResolveLastOperation` | A relay resolver that resolves the last operation that was executed by the Relay environment. |
 | `mockRejectLastOperation`  | A relay resolver that rejects the last operation that was executed by the Relay environment.  |

+## `renderWithWrappers`

+The `renderWithWrappers` function is a testing helper designed to simplify the testing of components in our React Native testing environment.
+It provides a way to render components wrapped with our wrappers, allowing you to test various scenarios efficiently and easily.

+We use this function when we want to test something that is not related to Relay but needs the rest of the wrappers of our app, for example, a component that uses `useNavigation` hook.